Viro102/Platformer/README.md

 ## My first 2D game in Java

 This is my university project, I am a total beginner.
 So don't expect Mario level platforming experience.
 But it was a great learning experience.
-It took a lot of sweat and tears.
-Some code is copied from the net but I modified it.
-So it wasn't just copy and paste.
-I tried to understand the code which I copied.

 ## You can play the game if you head to releases